convos-chat/convos/doc/faq.md

 * "Host" header must be set to the original request's "Host" header.
 * "X-Forwarded-Proto" header must be set to either "http" or "https".
-* "X-Request-Base" header must be set if your application is not available from the root of your domain.
+* "X-Request-Base" header must be set to the root URL for Convos.

 Here is a complete example on how to start Convos, and configur either nginx or Apache: